 The official objective of the house demolition policy is deterrence, based on the assumption that harming the relatives of Palestinians who perpetrated, or are suspected of involvement in, attacks against Israeli citizens and soldiers would deter others from carrying out such attacks.
 Since this constitutes deliberate harm to innocents, it is clear that even if house demolition had the desired deterrent effect, it would, nevertheless, remain unlawful.

-It should be mentioned that the deterrent effect of house demolitions has never been proven.
-In his book on the first intifada, Brigadier General Ariyeh Shalev examined the effect of house demolitions on the scope of violence.
-He found that the number of violent events did not diminish following house demolitions, and at times even rose.
-Similar findings were reached in an internal IDF report on house demolitions during the al-Aqsa intifada.
-In their book The Seventh War, journalists Amos Harel and Avi Isacharoff reported that the IDF report stated there was no proof of the deterrent effect of house demolitions, and that the number of attacks even rose a few months after implementation of the policy began.
-However, regardless of the deterrent effect, B'Tselem believes that the effectiveness of a particular measure does not make it legal.
+Yet the deterrent effect of house demolitions has never been proven.
+In his book on the first intifada, Brigadier General Aryeh Shalev (Res.) examined the effect of house demolitions on the scope of violence.
+He found that house demolitions did not lead to a decline in the number of violent incidents.
+Moreover, at times, house demolitions were followed by greater number of incidence.
+In their book The Seventh War, Israeli journalists Amos Harel and Avi Isacharoff reported that there was no proof of the deterrent effect of house demolitions, and that the number of attacks actually went up a few months after the policy was implemented.